 4. Writing the Case Study

-- Consider which information fits best in each section of paper before answering the questions.
+- Consider which information fits best in each section of the paper before answering the questions.

 - Be concise while writing the case study.
 Keep your answers to the point.